wuyingki/WorkBetter/OKEsetup.md

   This should be the same address as the one found in `kubeconfig`.

   You are ready to config Wercker to deploy to this cluster.

+- Great!
+We've got Kubernetes installed and accessible -- now we're ready to get our microservice deployed to the cluster.